Instructor: Alex Evans

-Over 15 weeks, students will spend an average of 12 hours per week on the class (180 hours total).
-Two lectures will account for 2.66 hours per week (40 hours), required reading and preparation for class is expected to take approximately 1 hours per week (15 hours), the first two homework assignments are expected to take 15 hours each (45 hours), preparation for each of the two exams is expected to take 10 hours (20 hours).
-In addition, preparation of the research proposal is estimated to total approximately 60 hours over the course of the term.
-Workload was estimated using online tool at cte.rice.edu/workload.
-There is no final examination associated with this course.
+Over 12 weeks, students will spend an average of 15 hours per week on the class (180 hours total).
+Two lectures and weekly checkpoints will account for 3 hours per week (36 hours), required reading and preparation for class is expected to take up approximately 4 hours per week (48 hours), and the six homework assignments are expected to take 16 hours each (96 hours), Workload was estimated using online tool at cte.rice.edu/workload.

 Course Grading Scheme

 - PROBLEM SETS (70%):There will be six problem sets throughout the semester.
 Each problem set will cover a different subset of the topics discussed throughout the course.
 Assignments are due at the beginning of class.
 Late assignments will be reduced in grade by 20% for each day overdue, beginning 5 minutes after class commencement on the due date.
 No late assignments will be accepted after 3 days past the due date.
 Students may work and collaborate on their assignments.
 However, all students must hand in their own work – distinct from and independent of classmates’ work.
 If you do work collaboratively, you must provide the list of names of the people that you worked with on your assignment.